laluxx/zoomer/README.md

 | `-DLIVE`   | Live image update.
 See issue [#26].                                                                                            |
 | `-DMITSHM` | Enables faster Live image update using MIT-SHM X11 extension.
 Should be used along with `-DLIVE` to have an effect             |
 | `-DSELECT` | Application lets the user to click on te window to "track" and it will track that specific window instead of the whole screen. |

+## TODO
+Color for the background                              -- COLOR CONFIG Blurred screenshot for the background                 -- BOOL CONFIG Guassian blur radius bot the blurred background       -- FLOAT CONFIG Option to not use liquid glass on the flashlight      -- BOOL CONFIG Region color                                          -- COLOR CONFIG morph the flashlight circle like a bubble             -- BOOL CONFIG

+drag with right mouse button to select a region of pixels it will show the width and height of the region in pixels

+ALT + mouse whell could enable the flashlight if it’s off and change both the camera scale and the radius of the flashlight at the same time

+new keybind ’s’ to take a screenshot at runtime of the visible part of the screenshot and flags -s --screen-shot to take a screenshot of the entire screen copy it to te clipboard and exit

+## FIXME
+After disabling toggling the flashlight it should remember the size

 ## License